DCAN-Labs/BIBSnet/README.md

 # CABINET

-This software provides the utility of creating a [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) anatomical MRI segmentation and mask with a infant brain trained model for the purposes of circumventing JLF within [Nibabies](https://nibabies.readthedocs.io/en/latest/index.html).
+This [BIDS App](https://bids-apps.neuroimaging.io/about/) provides the utility of creating a [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) anatomical MRI segmentation and mask with a infant brain trained model for the purposes of circumventing JLF within [Nibabies](https://nibabies.readthedocs.io/en/latest/index.html).

 ## Stages